A genuine test for hyperuniformity: Appendices

-\textbf{Acknowledgements:} This research was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) as part of the DFG priority program `Random Geometric Systems' SPP 2265) under grants LA 965/11-1, LO 418/25-1, ME 1361/16-1, and WI 5527/1-1, and by the Volkswagenstiftung via the `Experiment' Project `Finite Projective Geometry'.
+We thank two anonymous referees, the authors of \cite{HGBL22}, Philipp Neumann, D. Yogeshwaran and Joe Yukich for many helpful comments.
+This research was supported by the Initiative and Networking Fund of the Helmholtz Association through the Project ``DataMat'', as well as by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) as part of the DFG priority program `Random Geometric Systems' SPP 2265) under grants KL 3391/2-2, LA 965/11-1/2, LO 418/25-1, ME 1361/16-1, and WI 5527/1-1, and by the Volkswagenstiftung via the `Experiment' Project `Finite Projective Geometry'.